 Upload your app through the command line interface

 You can also upload your app with the Oculus Platform Command Line Utility.
-This utility is a better choice if your app package is bigger than 200 MB, but less than 1 GB, or you have required assets or language packs associated with your app.
+This utility is a better choice if your app package is larger than 200 MB, but smaller than 1 GB, or you have required assets or language packs associated with your app.

 If you are using Unity with the Oculus Asset imported, or Unreal engine, you can access the Oculus Platform Command Line Utility through UI in the editor.
 These tools accept app packages up to 1 GB in size and you can upload assets associated with the app as well.